-The Nomination and Compensation Committee recommended, and the Board approved, payment of target bonuses to employees of the Corporation, including NEOs, pro-rated to reflect the adjusted corporate performance factor of 40.
-Bonuses were payable in April 2021 to Messrs.
-Querio and McPhee and Ms. Rosebush equal to 28%, 20% and 16%, respectively, of base salary.
-No such bonuses were payable to Messrs.
-Gandur and Lewis who were no longer employed by the Corporation at the time bonuses were approved.
+The Nomination and Compensation Committee recommended, and the Board approved, payment of target bonuses to employees of the Corporation, including NEOs.
+Bonuses were payable in March 2022 to Messrs.
+Querio and McPhee and Ms. Rosebush equal to 50% of base salary.